docksal/docksal/docs/content/core/vm.md

 1. Running `fin cleanup` is the easiest easiest way to free space.
 This will clear out any containers of projects that no longer exists on your computer.

-1. The next step would be to to look for old projects that do exist, but you may not be working on.
+1. The next step would be to look for old projects that do exist, but you may not be working on.
 Run `fin project list --all` and look for old, unused projects.
 You can remove their containers by going to the project directory and running `fin project remove`.

 1. You can go even further and delete unused images.
 Run `fin docker images`, investigate the list of images for unused,